cloudera/cdh-twitter-example/README.md

 2. **Install MySQL**

     MySQL is the recommended database for the Oozie database and the Hive metastore.
+Click [here](http://dev.mysql.com/doc/refman/5.1/en/linux-installation-native.html) for installation documentation.

 Configuring Flume
 ------------------